Afghanistan: Taliban declare three-day cease-fire for Eid | DW | 10.05.2021

 Improvised explosive devices or IEDs have been used extensively by the Taliban, particularly in the countryside.

-Sunday's bombing follows a brutal attack on a girls' school in Kabul on Saturday that killed as many as 60 people, mostly students between the age of 11-15.
+Sunday's bombing follows a brutal attack on a girls' school in Kabul on Saturday that killed as many as 60 people, mostly students between the age of 11 and 15.

 The casualties from the explosions — the deadliest attack in more than a year — continue to climb.